3.1 Human-Centred Writing

 resentment | contentment |

 Considering how your reader may feel after reading your document is an important part of revision.
 Did your tone come across like you hoped it would?
 Could it be misconstrued?
-Often this is where peer reviewing can be helpful.
-Asking a colleague to review your document before sending it off to its intended audience is a common professional practice.
+You can upload your document to an LLM to request feedback on tone, specifying the approach you are taking.
+Or your can ask a colleague to review your document before sending it off to its intended audience.

-Sometimes, you will need to communicate information that is unpleasant, such as delivering bad news or rejecting a request.
-Communicating constructively is possible—and arguably even more important—in these situations.
+When communicating information that is unpleasant, such as delivering bad news or rejecting a request, doing so constructively is even more important.
 Regardless of the message, how can you ensure you are communicating constructively?

 - Adopt an adult-to-adult approach: That is to say, avoid talking down to your reader in a patronizing tone, and likewise avoid sounding petulant or unwilling to take responsibility.
 Aim to communicate respectfully, responsibly, confidently, and cooperatively — as one responsible adult to another.